ngelana/capstone-ngelana/README.md

 ### Current Ideas
 - [ ] Sign Language (BISINDO) Interpreter
 - [ ] Bullying Legal Helpdesk
-- [ ] Something about toursim *should be an easy one in case shit hits the fan*
+- [ ] Something about tourism *should be an easy one in case shit hits the fan*

 ---
+[^1]: Give this man some luck, poor dude lost 50/50 to yanqing
-[^1]: I just want this to finish bro, plz make it easy for us.
+[^2]: I just want this to finish bro, plz make it easy for us.